Mosman Oil and Gas Raises £2.17 Million to Advance Helium Projects - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Mosman Oil and Gas Limited has successfully raised £500,000 through a fully subscribed Retail Offer, bringing the total funds raised to £2.17 million.
-This financing will support the advancement of its helium projects in Colorado, including upcoming 3D seismic and extended well test programs at Sagebrush and ongoing development at Coyote Wash.
-The company plans to change its name to Quantum Helium Limited, reflecting its strategic focus on helium exploration and development.
+Mosman Oil and Gas Limited has successfully raised £500,000 through a fully subscribed Retail Offer, adding to a previous £1.67 million placing, totaling £2.17 million in funds.
+These funds will support the advancement of Mosman’s helium projects in Colorado, including upcoming 3D seismic and extended well test programs at Sagebrush and development activities at Coyote Wash.
+The Retail Offer is contingent upon the shares being admitted to trading on AIM, with trading expected to commence on 27 October 2025.
+Additionally, Mosman plans to change its name to Quantum Helium Limited to reflect its strategic focus on helium exploration.

 Spark’s Take on GB:MSMN Stock